 Nourish Bistro Banff (Vegan)

 If you’re simply craving a thick juicy burger, this is the place to go.
-It’s not a fancy restaurant but it’s also not your typical fast-food joint.
-This is a specialty burger bar that serves some interesting combinations.
+It’s not a fancy restaurant but it’s also not your typical fast-food joint either.
+Eddie Burger is a specialty burger bar that serves some interesting combinations.
 In fact, I’m pretty sure this was the first place that Karla and I tried a burger with peanut butter and jam.
 It was awesome!
 I do love burgers though and simply looking at their menu makes my mouth water.
 Fried Buttermilk Chichen Burger?
 Yes, please!

 We normally don’t mention chain restaurants but for the Old Spaghetti Factory, we’ll make an exception.
 Although we always make an effort to try something new each time we’re in Banff, we’ve probably been to the Old Spaghetti Factory more than any.
 They provide such good value.
 The food is quite good, although it certainly wouldn’t compare to a higher-end Italian restaurant.
 However, for $20 or less, you’ll get a main, warm bread with garlic butter, soup or salad, coffee or tea, and a scoop of ice cream.
 They also have a great location and the decor is quite nice and unique.
 It’s also quite big so it’s usually easy to get a seat.
 My go-to meal almost every time we visit is the Tortellini Pomodoro, which consists of rainbow tortellini stuffed with cheese in a rich rosé basil cream sauce.

 If you’re looking for a fancier dining option, there are a number of places in the Fairmont Banff Springs Hotel, which is also known as the Banff Castle.
 Without a doubt, you’ll be paying a premium just for the fact that you’re inside the hotel, but if that’s cool with you, it certainly won’t disappoint.
-There are quite a few restaurants to choose from inside the Banff Springs, including 1888 Chop House, STOCK Food and Drink, Castello Italiano, and the Vermillion Room.
+There are quite a few restaurants to choose from inside Banff Springs, including 1888 Chop House, STOCK Food and Drink, Castello Italiano, and the Vermillion Room.
 We went to the Vermillion Room during our visit and sat down for one of their Artisan Cheese & Charcuterie Boards, which was very good, especially when paired with a margarita.
 We’ve also enjoyed their very special dome experience and although the price tag is very high, we must say that the food was truly delicious and inventive.

 We’ll continue to update this list as we experience more Banff Restaurants first-hand.
 Please check back each and every time you’re about to visit Banff.